uday510/DSA/Graph/notes.md

 The weight can be of any metric, such as time, distance, size, etc.
 The most commonly seen “weighted map” in our daily life might be a city map.
 In Figure 3, each edge is marked with the distance, which can be regarded as the weight of that edge.

+DSU or disjoint set union or simpy union-find is a data structure is used to check the connectivity between two vertices in a graph.

+In Graph theory, the depth-first search algorithm (abbreviated as DFS) is mainly used to:

+Traverse all vertices in a “graph”;
+Traverse all paths between any two vertices in a “graph